 Originally released in 1982.
 Review first published November 11th, 2008.

-Formed in Liverpool in 1979, three years later A Flock of Seagulls were as effervescent, neon and disposable as any of their contemporaries and with producer Mike Howlett (Comsat Angels, Teardrop Explodes, Orchestral Manoeuvres In The Dark, etc. etc.) behind the wheel of their eponymous debut, they were making, as lead singer Mike Score has said, music “With a certain kind of vibe”.
+Formed in Liverpool in 1979, A Flock of Seagulls were as effervescent, neon and disposable as any of their contemporaries and with producer Mike Howlett (Comsat Angels, Teardrop Explodes, Orchestral Manoeuvres In The Dark, etc. etc.) behind the wheel of their eponymous debut, they were making, as lead singer Mike Score has said, music “With a certain kind of vibe”.

 With its cover featuring a garish Dali-esque montage, the vibe in question was created by juddering electronic drums, wailing synthesisers and a lyrical dose of hokum which made circuitous references to amongst other things inter-galactic close encounters.
 So far, so gratuitous fluff.
-And yet there was still something so compelling about its lack of pretension, the zeal with which the band bounce child-like ideas and textures off the darker pastel shades, along with their nu-pop mix of tokenist sensibility and modern neuroses.
+And yet there was still something so compelling about its lack of pretension, the zeal with which the band bounced child-like ideas and textures off the darker pastel shades, along with their nu-pop mix of tokenist sensibility and modern neuroses.

 It’s not a formula as such, but when this futurist mish-mash happens upon a bullocking melody, the results were ear-opening.
 “I Ran”, the previously mentioned tale of a Von Daniken style meeting with our founding fathers, is an anthemic blast through the ozone layer.
 “Space Age Love Song” is as beguiling as its eye-wateringly clumsy.
 There are also plenty of nods to the by now in-retreat new wave, especially in the punchy, staccato outro of “Modern Love Is Automatic” and the almost frantic helter skelter of “Messages”.
 There are inevitable failures, and Score’s voice resembles the tone of a Speak And Spell, but only a bully would pick on the new kid in class so heartlessly.